It’s 2021 and we all know social media is the place to be. But how do you find the time to post often and consistently?

-Today we’ll talk about two social media management platforms — Hootsuite and Buffer — along with some additional tools to help you save time and be more active on social media.
-You’ll be scheduling your social media posts (your own content and valuable content from others) in no time.
+Today we’ll talk about a variety of tools to help you save time and be more active on social media.
+You’ll be scheduling your social media posts — your own content and valuable content from others — in no time.

 Other Helpful Tools

 Revive Old Posts

 Revive Old Posts – Social Media Auto Post and Scheduling Plugin is a plugin you can use on your WordPress website to automatically post your links to your social networks.
 The free version allows you to post to Twitter and Facebook and their paid version (starting at $75/year) allows posting on LinkedIn, Tumblr and Google My Business as well as some additional features.

 Online Automation Tools